Aline-Pereira98/Aline-Pereira98/README.md

-## Hey 👋
+## Hey guys 👋

-* Me chamo Aline Pereira.
-* Atualmente estudo **Análise e Desenvolvimento de Sistemas.**

-Em constante desenvolvimento de minhas habilidades e crescimento profissional, porque, aliás somos eternos aprendizes!
+* My name is Aline and I live in Brazil.
+* I have a degree in Systems Analysis and Development**

+Constantly developing my skills and professional growth, because, in fact, we are eternal learners!

+* SQL
+* PHP
-* Java
+* Python
-* Banco de dados
+* HTML
-*  UML
+* CSS

-#### VALORES
+#### VALUES
-* 📈 Determinação e foco em resultados.
+* 📈 Determination and focus on results.
-* 🏃‍♀️ Sede em sempre aprender.
+* 🏃‍♀️ Willing to learn.
-* 🧠 Iniciante em mindset.

-_Sonhar grande e sonhar pequeno dá o mesmo trabalho._
+_Dreaming big and dreaming small takes the same work._

-#### COMO ME ALCANÇAR 👇
+#### WHERE TO FIND ME 👇

 <div>